George Lang (restaurateur)

-George Lang (born György Deutsch; July 13, 1924 – July 5, 2011) was a Hungarian born American restaurateur, food and travel writer, critic and journalist.
+George Lang (born György Deutsch; July 13, 1924 – July 5, 2011) was a Hungarian–born American restaurateur, food and travel writer, critic, and journalist.

 Life

-Lang was the only child of Simon Deutsch, a tailor, and Ilona Lang.
-He grew up in this "modestly prosperous" Jewish family in Székesfehérvár, Hungary where he practiced violin.
-After Döme Sztójay took over as prime minister in March 1944, György was ordered into a labor camp; both his parents later were murdered in Auschwitz, but György escaped within six months.
+Lang was the only child of Simon Deutsch, a tailor, and Ilona Láng.
+He grew up in this "modestly prosperous" Jewish family in Székesfehérvár, Hungary, where he practiced violin.
+After Germany occupied Hungary, and Döme Sztójay took over as prime minister in March 1944, György was ordered into a labor camp; both his parents later were murdered in Auschwitz, but György escaped within six months.
 In order to survive, he hid his identity and joined the pro-Nazi Arrow Cross, in which he served for three months before he was discovered.
-Soviet forces liberated Budapest before he could be executed, however.
-Although he was tried for war crimes as an Arrow Cross member, he was acquitted, but "Europe was finished for him."
+Soviet forces occupied Budapest before he could be executed, however.
+Although he was tried for war crimes as an Arrow Cross member and was acquitted, but "Europe was finished for him."
 He changed his name (Deutsch means 'German'), taking his mother's maiden name, and moved to the United States in 1946 with his cousin Évi.
 He settled in New York the same year.

 Lang worked in the restaurant business in New York as a chef, a banquet manager, then as developer of new projects for Restaurant Associates, a pioneering company that created The Four Seasons Restaurant and other innovative eateries.
-He began working at the Waldorf Astoria Hotel in 1955, after a period working in the Bowery, where he had run a wedding banquet hall, mainly for Italian Americans.
+He began working at the Waldorf Astoria Hotel in 1955 after a period working in the Bowery, where he had run a wedding banquet hall, mainly for Italian Americans.
 On December 13, 1955, he helped organize the American Theatre Wing's First Night Ball to celebrate Helen Hayes's 50th year in show business.
 He also did his best to organize dinners at the Waldorf to assist Hungarian issues and relief.
-On one occasions an event was attended by the likes of Edward G. Robinson and pianist Doklady and some $60,000 was raised.
+On one occasion, an event was attended by the likes of Edward G. Robinson and pianist Doklady and some $60,000 was raised.